This guide reviews options to ensure that everyone on your mailing list wants to be there.

 Most form storage options in Squarespace that connect to mailing lists have the confirmation email automatically enabled:

 - Squarespace Email Campaigns - Enabled for all forms except checkout subscriptions.
-It’s not possible to change these settings, but you can customize the confirmation email.
+To learn more, visit Subscriber verification.

 - Mailchimp - Enabled by default.
 You can disable this.